dss-extensions/dss_capi/README.md

     bash build/build_macos_x64.sh
 ```

-Similar steps are required for the ARM64 version.
+Similar steps are required for the ARM64 (aka "Apple Silicon" in marketing-speak) version.

 ## Usage and examples